Insert Molding vs. Overmolding: What's the difference?

 Injection molding is a broad term used to describe one of the most important processes in the manufacturing industry.
-It’s a process where a typically metal tool is made, then molten plastic is injected into the mold and ejected.
+It’s a process that requires a mold, typically made of metal with a cavity in the shape of the desired part.
+Molten plastic is injected into the mold and ejected.
 The process repeats to produce thousands of identical parts.
-It’s safe to assume that every large-volume plastic part on the market has come from an injection-molding machine, because the benefits of using injection molding for production are numerous.
-These include low cost per part, short cycle times, a large range of materials, and consistent, in-tolerance parts.
+It’s safe to assume that every large-volume plastic part on the market has come from an injection molding machine because the benefits of using injection molding for production are numerous.
+These benefits include low cost per part, short cycle times, extensive materials, and compatible, in-tolerance parts.

-There are various sub-processes that add further capabilities to this already versatile technology.
+Various sub-processes add further capabilities to this already versatile technology.
 This article will specifically explore insert molding vs. overmolding and the advantages of each.

-Insert molding is a subset of injection molding techniques where a metal part is inserted into the mold prior to the actual injection molding.
+Insert molding is a subset of injection molding techniques similar to overmolding where metal components are placed into a mold cavity before the actual plastic injection.
 The insert is precisely positioned inside the mold either manually or by a robotic arm.
-The mold then closes and plastic is molded over the insert, creating a single part.
+The mold then closes, and plastic is molded over the insert, creating a single part.

-One of the most common applications for insert molding is the creation of metal attachment points for fasteners.
-Fasteners are typically used if the overall assembly is designed to be disassembled or if the insert molded component must be attached to a different material or component.
-Metal threaded inserts molded into plastic reduce risks of damage during installation.
+One of the most common applications for insert molding is the creation of metal attachment features for fasteners.
+Fasteners enable assemblies to be securely assembled and disassembled without product damage.
+Heat-set threaded inserts are molded into plastic to reduce the risks of thread damage during installation.

-Insert molding can also be used to eliminate the need for fasteners completely by including the necessary metal parts in the mold, thus firmly securing the parts into a single bonded component.
+Insert molding can also eliminate the need for fasteners by including the necessary metal parts in the mold, thus firmly securing the parts into a single bonded component.

 A insert molded threaded insert